 You have probably used around 4 weeks of your maternity leave before the baby was born, but you have 12 more.
-Fathers only get five paid days of paternity leave but this is progress as before 2019 it was only 2.
+Fathers only get 1 week of paternity leave but this is progress as before 2019 it was only 2.

 The important thing for you to know is that you have options so don’t hesitate to make use of them.

 Please Note: Expat Republic does not provide medical or clinical advice, we’re not doctors.
 Please consult your doctor for health-related issues (whether related to having a baby in the Netherlands or not).